accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/zone-de-pied-de-page.md

 ---
-title: Footer area
+title: Footer region
 ---

-This concerns information concerning the operation of the site or legal information.
-For example, there are legal notices, credits, conditions of use, the site map and possibly the accessibility page.
+This contains information about the operation of the site or legal information.
+For example, you will find the legal notice, credits, terms of use, site map and possibly the accessibility page.

-Note: Be careful not to confuse this footer area, unique to the site, with any content that can be marked up in HTML5 with the `<footer>` element.
+Note: Be careful not to confuse this footer region, which is unique on the site, with any content that can be tagged in HTML5 with the `<footer>` element.

-See the technical definition provided by WAI-ARIA: <span lang="en">[`Contentinfo (role)`](https://www.w3.org/TR/wai-aria-1.1/#contentinfo)</ span>.
+See the technical definition provided by WAI-ARIA: [`Contentinfo (role)`](https://www.w3.org/TR/wai-aria-1.1/#contentinfo).